Patterns of imbalance states between sub-brain regimes during development in the resting state: Results and Discussion

 As highlighted in the introduction, the brain operates as a complex network, where not only individual regions but also the interconnections between them are essential for comprehending its functional and structural dynamics.
 The Probability Density Function of correlations across 400 brain regions is illustrated by age groups in Fig.\ref{fig:pdf}.
 The KL divergence values—Children to Adolescents: 0.015, Children to adults: 0.013, and Adolescents to adults: 0.018—indicate minimal differences across age groups, suggesting that the changes in correlation distributions are not substantial or noticeable.
-The heatmaps illustrate the correlation between brain regions across different age groups—children, adolescents, and adults—highlighting key patterns in functional connectivity. (see Fig.\ref{fig:childrenheat},Fig.\ref{fig:adolescentsheat},Fig.\ref{fig:adultsheat}) Symmetry in these correlations, particularly between regions in the left and the right hemispheres, indicates balanced inter-hemispheric communication.\\ Developmental differences are also evident in the heatmaps, with subtle variations in the intensity and distribution of correlations across age groups.
+The heatmaps illustrate the correlation between brain regions.
+Due to the minimal differences between the KL divergence values across age groups and the absence of essential changes in the correlation distributions, we present only the heatmap for adults. (see Fig.\ref{fig:adultsheat}) Symmetry in these correlations, particularly between regions in the left and the right hemispheres, indicates balanced inter-hemispheric communication.\\ Developmental differences are also evident in the heatmaps, with subtle variations in the intensity and distribution of correlations across age groups.
 These differences may reflect the maturation of functional networks or shifts in connectivity patterns as the brain develops.
 Despite these changes, the overall structure of brain connectivity remains relatively stable, as suggested by the minimal KL divergence values.
 This stability underscores that while developmental refinement occurs, the fundamental organization of the brain’s functional networks is preserved across age groups. \\ For more detailed insights, we provide subnetwork-specific heatmaps that illustrate how specific regions within functional subnetworks, such as the Visual, Default mode, or Limbic networks, change over time.
 The reader can refer to the Appendix \ref{sec:appendixA} for additional information on these specific patterns and their implications.